Table of Contents

-One of the more interesting cycles out there is the creative cycle, the Creative process and the reward to be more specific.
-Reward in creativity is important, meaningful, addictive and is the reason why we keep coming back for more.
+One of the more interesting cycles out there is the creative cycle, the Creative Process, and the reward to be more specific.
+Reward in creativity is important, meaningful, addictive, and is the reason why we keep coming back for more.

 The Hollywood Machine

-I’ve been working in the film industry since 2013, and I’ve been lucky enough to work on big budget Hollywood films.
+I’ve been working in the film industry since 2013, and I’ve been lucky enough to work on big-budget Hollywood films.
 I used to mention this to family, or friends and they would always say that it must be one of the most creative industries and/or jobs out there.

 And I understand why they would say something like that.
-The Hollywood machine is an industry that provides entertainment and spends billions of dollars every year to keep producing films, TV shows and other forms of entertainment.
+The Hollywood machine is an industry that provides entertainment and spends billions of dollars every year to keep producing films, TV shows, and other forms of entertainment.

 However, working in film, working on set, Is like any other job, unless you are one of the key creatives (Director, Director of Photography, Production Designer, Composer, etc) it can quickly become monotonous.
 Long shooting days, and repetitive boring “on set” work.
 I’ve always been grateful and conscious that I was lucky enough to be part of that industry.
-But I needed a chance of pace, I needed perspective.
+But I needed a change of pace, I needed perspective.

 A New Perspective

-More specifically move to Japan with a one year working holiday visa.
+More specifically move to Japan with a one-year working holiday visa.
 Check my "Downsizing Camera Package" article here.

 How I stumbled Onto My Creative Cycle

-Street photography was a way for me to explore a new country, new culture, new language, a different and exciting new lifestyle, it was a way for me to make sense of this monumental change I made in my life.
+Street photography was a way for me to explore a new country, new culture, new language, and a different and exciting new lifestyle, it was a way for me to make sense of this monumental change I made in my life.
 Leave everything behind and move to a new country? while I’m at it might as well take some photos…

 There was no intention to make it a career, no monetization plan, nothing.
-I didn't have experience as a photographer either, so it seemed like fresh thing to learn and enjoy.
-I got hooked, The more photos I took, the more I enjoyed it, the more I wanted to go out and do it again, I realized that there was some sort of loop or cycle fuelling it behind the scenes.
+I didn't have experience as a photographer either, so it seemed like a fresh thing to learn and enjoy.
+I got hooked, The more photos I took, the more I enjoyed it, and the more I wanted to go out and do it again, I realized that there was some sort of loop or cycle fuelling it behind the scenes.

 Visualizing My Creative Cycle